kaanaksit/odak/docs/index.md

 # Introduction
-Odak (pronounced "O-dac") is the entire library for scientific computing in optical and visual perception sciences.
+Odak (pronounced "O-dac") is the fundamental library for scientific computing in optical and visual perception sciences.

 **For users:**